WEC-Sim/WEC-Sim/docs/user/getting_started.rst

 Any version of MATLAB newer than R2020a should be compatible with WEC-Sim.
 WEC-Sim's Simulink Library is saved in MATLAB R2020a, and WEC-Sim tests are run on MATLAB R2020a and newer.
-The stability of each MATLAB release is available via GitHub Actions, refer to :ref:`dev-overview-tests` for more information.
+The stability of each MATLAB release is available via GitHub Actions, refer to :ref:`dev-getting-started-tests:` for more information.
 Certain advanced features rely on external functions, such as :ref:`mooring-moordyn`, and additional MATLAB Toolboxes, such as :ref:`user-advanced-features-pct`.